SMS Short Codes & Texting: What You Need to Know

 How do I get a short code for mobile marketing?

 In the US, short codes for mobile marketing can be obtained from the official US Short Code Registry.
-Short codes do not work internationally, so if you’re outside of the US, you’ll need to go through your country’s short code registry—for example, txt.ca in Canada or short-codes.com in the UK.
+Short codes do not work internationally.
+If you’re outside of the US, you’ll need to go through your country’s short code registry.
+For example, txt.ca in Canada or short-codes.com in the UK.

-As an official US Short Code Registry partner, Syniverse helps enterprises manage their mobile messaging campaigns after the short code is leased, ensuring they go off without a hitch.
+As an official US Short Code Registry partner, Syniverse helps enterprises manage their mobile messaging campaigns.
+After you lease a short code, our team ensures campaigns go off without a hitch.

 Who owns SMS short codes?

 SMS short codes are owned by a provider like the U.S. Short Code Administration.
-These providers then lease short codes to companies for a specific period of time, during which the company has the right to use it for their campaign.
+These providers then lease short codes to companies for a specific period of time.
+During this period, the company has the right to use it for their campaign.

 How do I look up SMS short codes?